l0co/rest-data-filter/README.md

 # rest-data-filter

-A collection of DTO frames that can be used to create data filters through REST/GraphQL interface conaining the abstraction to fetch underlying data from any data source (sql/nosql database, lucene index, etc).
+A collection of DTO frames that can be used to create data filters through REST/GraphQL interface containing the abstraction to fetch underlying data from any data source (sql/nosql database, lucene index, etc) and concrete implementation for JPA.

-This project has a dependency on `spring-data-commons` providing `Pageable` and `Page` abstraction.
+The goal of this library is to provide uniform queries to REST/GraphQL regardless the underlying data source.

 Following default filters are provided here: